dixitaayush8/CMPE131_Moovify_Team12/README.md

 3. Install the [IMDBPy API](https://github.com/alberanid/imdbpy) (pip install git+https://github.com/alberanid/imdbpy).

 To run the project, download or clone this project and unzip the zip file of the project.
 Afterwards, on Terminal/Command Prompt, navigate to the directory of the project, type in "python manage.py runserver", and copy and paste the link displayed on the console to your browser.

+Completed functional requirements:
+1. Users can log in or register.
+2. Users can search for movies by title, alphabetical order, release date, or genre.
+(Login is optional for searching.)